Harbor Breeze awards AAM contract for CARB-compliant passenger vessel

 This new demonstration project will highlight the latest technological and commercially available systems in the maritime industry, says AAM.
 It exceeds the most rigorous emissions guidelines in North America, including the most recent CARB harbor craft rules.

-AAM says that thr new vessel will set a benchmark in maritime innovation, being the first of its kind, as a multi-purpose monohull operating as a USCG Subchapter K passenger vessel with systems and equipment installed to meet the USCG requirements to operate on a “Limited Coastwise” route, in a parallel hybrid configuration with advanced data collection capabilities.
+AAM says that the new vessel will set a benchmark in maritime innovation, being the first of its kind, as a multi-purpose monohull operating as a USCG Subchapter K passenger vessel with systems and equipment installed to meet the USCG requirements to operate on a “Limited Coastwise” route, in a parallel hybrid configuration with advanced data collection capabilities.

 The vessel will feature multiple decks, a customized stadium seating platform on the bow, a 350-passenger capacity, and enhancements that prioritize the passenger experience throughout.
 All American built and delivered two previous vessels for Harbor Breeze Cruises, Triumphant and La Espada, and says that it is looking forward to continuing the long-standing relationship with the organization.
 Studio Sculli is the Italian design house responsible for the unique styling of the next-gen vessel.